Vladimir2430/game/README.md

 5. Runs stably in the latest Chrome.

 6. Avaliable via a link.
-The simplest way is to deploy it on GitHub pages. (e.g. https://themarkmarrone.github.io/petrovich/, https://spider-shooter.github.io).
+The simplest way is to deploy it on GitHub pages.

 7.Landing page containing: